Direct and indirect spin current generation and spin-orbit torques in ferromagnet/nonmagnet/ferromagnet trilayers: First-principles calculations

 \subsection{Computational details}

-We consider several FM/NM/FM trilayer systems, including Co/Cu/Co, Py/Cu/Py, and Co/Pt/Co.
+We consider several FM/NM/FM trilayer systems, including Co/Cu/Co, Py/Cu/Py (where Py stands for permalloy, the random face-centered cubic Ni$_{80}$Fe$_{20}$ alloy), and Co/Pt/Co.
 The electronic structure and transport properties are described within the tight-binding linear muffin-tin orbital (TB-LMTO) method in the atomic sphere approximation implemented in the Questaal package \cite{Questaal}.
-The atomic potentials for permalloy (Py) are obtained self-consistently for the minimal unit cell of the given trilayer using the coherent potential approximation (CPA), adjusting the atomic sphere radii in each Py monolayer to make the sphere charges of Fe and Ni equal to each other.
-In the transport setups, the Fe and Ni atoms are randomly distributed over the lattice sites in the corresponding monolayers.
+The atomic potentials for permalloy are obtained self-consistently for the minimal unit cell of the given trilayer using the coherent potential approximation (CPA), adjusting the atomic sphere radii in each Py monolayer to make the sphere charges of Fe and Ni equal to each other.

+The spin torques are calculated using the nonequilibrium Green's function (NEGF) technique \cite{Faleev2005,Belashchenko2019,Belashchenko2020} with explicit averaging over disorder configurations.
+The NEGF method properly treats charge and spin diffusion \cite{belashchenko2023breakdown} and includes all microscopic mechanisms of spin torque generation on the same footing, which in the Kubo linear response technique would require a consistent inclusion of vertex corrections.

+In the systems with Py, the Fe and Ni atoms are randomly distributed over the lattice sites in the corresponding monolayers.
 The use of atomic spheres with equal charges makes the Madelung potentials in the substitutional alloy nonrandom and makes it possible to avoid computationally prohibitive self-consistent calculations for the entire disordered supercell.

 Disorder is simulated by adding a uniformly distributed random Anderson potential $-V_m<V_i<V_m$ at each lattice site $i$.
 This is also done for the Py/Cu/Py system, because substitutional disorder alone does not generate enough scattering to make the mean-free path sufficiently short.
+To obtain bulklike torquances, we used a correction for the potential drop in the contacts \cite{belashchenko2023breakdown}.